 5 Common Challenges when Managing Remote Employees

 Having the opportunity to manage a remote team is a unique one for a lot of team leaders in the current job market, as remote work is still yet to enter the mainstream.
 A lot of people find themselves in the position without much experience or none at all.
 You may have all the experience in the world working in an office environment with large teams, but not all of it will translate into the remote world.
-Managing remote employees does have its own challenges, but it also has a lot of benefits that colocated teams don’t get to experience!
+Managing remote employees does have its own challenges, in fact, a SoapBox report found that remote managers experience retention challenges 6 times more than onsite managers.
+However, managing remote teams has a lot of benefits that colocated teams don’t get to experience!

 Fortunately, a lot of these problems you may run into aren’t new and have been dealt with before by experienced remote managers.
 We’ve listed five ones you’re likely to encounter, the reasons behind them and how you can make sure you tackle them head on with ease!